 The Residence’s location in a thriving, world-class city is a tremendous asset for Summer Course students.
 Seattle is a major trade center, popular tourist destination, and gateway to Canada and the Pacific Rim.
 The city is surrounded by water and mountains, providing daily photo opportunities with seagulls, bridges, ferryboats, and snow-capped peaks.

 Summer Course Residence Counselors

 David Jensen is Pacific Northwest Ballet School’s Summer Residence Director.
 He grew up in Olympia, Washington, and earned a B.A. in English and a Master’s in Teaching from the University of Washington.
-Dave has been a public school teacher for fifteen years; he taught high school for ten years before moving to his current position as an English and language arts teacher at Tillicum Middle School in Bellevue, Washington, in 2010.
+Dave has been a public school teacher for sixteen years; he taught high school for ten years before moving to his current position as an English and language arts teacher at Tillicum Middle School in Bellevue, Washington, in 2010.
 He has been a member of the Summer Residence staff since 1995 and has also served PNB School in the roles of Registrar and Eastside Administrative Assistant.
-For his duties as Summer Residence bus driver, he holds a commercial driver’s license with passenger and air brake endorsements.
+Dave is also our Summer Residence bus driver, and holds a commercial driver’s license with passenger and air brake endorsements.